Arnaud73/ngx-matomo/README.md

   constructor(
     private matomoInjector: MatomoInjector
   ) {
-    this.matomoInjector.init('YOUR_MATOMO_URL'); // For example '//analytics.my-website.com/'
+    // For example if you installed Matomo in the subdomain analytics.my-website.com this.matomoInjector.init('//analytics.my-website.com/');
   }
 }
 ```